krandslam/ML_based_big_data_analysis/day4/README.md

-THe goal of this exercise is to preprocess structured data by dplyr package.
+The goal of this exercise is to preprocess structured data by dplyr package.
 Functions from the package that are used follow below.
 filter(), select(), arrange(), mutate(), summarise(), group_by()